| Title: | Fit 'TabNet' Models for Classification and Regression |

 mask_type |

-Either "sparsemax" or "entmax" : this is the masking function to use. |
+Either "sparsemax", "entmax" or "entmax15": the sparse masking function to use. |

 Pretrain the TabNet: Attentive Interpretable Tabular Learning model on the predictor data exclusively (unsupervised training).

-tabnet_pretrain(x, ...) ## Default S3 method: tabnet_pretrain(x, ...) ## S3 method for class 'data.frame' tabnet_pretrain( x, y, tabnet_model = NULL, config = tabnet_config(), ..., from_epoch = NULL ) ## S3 method for class 'formula' tabnet_pretrain( formula, data, tabnet_model = NULL, config = tabnet_config(), ..., from_epoch = NULL ) ## S3 method for class 'recipe' tabnet_pretrain( x, data, tabnet_model = NULL, config = tabnet_config(), ..., from_epoch = NULL ) ## S3 method for class 'Node' tabnet_pretrain( x, tabnet_model = NULL, config = tabnet_config(), ..., from_epoch = NULL )
+tabnet_pretrain(x, ...) ## Default S3 method: tabnet_pretrain(x, ...) ## S3 method for class 'data.frame' tabnet_pretrain( x, y = NULL, tabnet_model = NULL, config = tabnet_config(), ..., from_epoch = NULL ) ## S3 method for class 'formula' tabnet_pretrain( formula, data, tabnet_model = NULL, config = tabnet_config(), ..., from_epoch = NULL ) ## S3 method for class 'recipe' tabnet_pretrain( x, data, tabnet_model = NULL, config = tabnet_config(), ..., from_epoch = NULL ) ## S3 method for class 'Node' tabnet_pretrain( x, tabnet_model = NULL, config = tabnet_config(), ..., from_epoch = NULL )tabnet_pretrain(x, ...) ## Default S3 method: tabnet_pretrain(x, ...) ## S3 method for class 'data.frame' tabnet_pretrain( x, y = NULL, tabnet_model = NULL, config = tabnet_config(), ..., from_epoch = NULL ) ## S3 method for class 'formula' tabnet_pretrain( formula, data, tabnet_model = NULL, config = tabnet_config(), ..., from_epoch = NULL ) ## S3 method for class 'recipe' tabnet_pretrain( x, data, tabnet_model = NULL, config = tabnet_config(), ..., from_epoch = NULL ) ## S3 method for class 'Node' tabnet_pretrain( x, tabnet_model = NULL, config = tabnet_config(), ..., from_epoch = NULL )

 x |